Climate of Italy: Temperatures

 Summer temperatures are often similar north to south.
 July temperatures are 22–24 C north of river Po, like in Milan or Venice, and south of river Po can reach 24–25 C like in Bologna, with fewer thunderstorms; on the coasts of Central and Southern Italy, and in the near plains, mean temperatures goes from 23 °C to 27 °C. Generally, the hottest month is August in the south and July in the north; during these months the thermometer can reach 38–42 C in the south and 32–35 C in the north; Sometimes the country can be split as during winter, with rain and 20–22 C during the day in the north, and 30–40 C in the south; but, having a hot and dry summer does not mean that Southern Italy will not see rain from June to August.
 Thunderstorms, while much more common in the humid north, occasionally also occur in the south.
 High humidity may keep nighttime temperatures high in Italy's cities during the summer months.

-The coldest month is January: the Po valley's mean temperature is between -1 to 1 C, Venice 2–3 C, Trieste 6-7 °C, Florence 5–6 C, Rome 7–8 C, Naples 9 °C, and Cagliari 12 °C. Winter morning lows can occasionally reach -30 to -20 C in the Alps, -14 to -8 C in the Po valley, -7 °C in Florence, -4 °C in Rome, -2 °C in Naples and 2 °C in Palermo.
+The coldest month is January: the Po Valley's mean temperature is between -1 to 1 C, Venice 2–3 C, Trieste 6-7 °C, Florence 5–6 C, Rome 7–8 C, Naples 9 °C, and Cagliari 12 °C. Winter morning lows can occasionally reach -30 to -20 C in the Alps, -14 to -8 C in the Po valley, -7 °C in Florence, -4 °C in Rome, -2 °C in Naples and 2 °C in Palermo.
 In cities like Rome and Milan, strong heat islands can exist, so that inside the urban area, winters can be milder and summers more sultry.

 On some winter mornings it can be just -3 °C in Milan's Piazza del Duomo while -8 to -9 C in the metropolitan outskirts, in Turin can be just -5 °C in the city centre and -10 to -12 C in the metropolitan outskirts.

 Climates found in Italy

-Hot semi-arid climate (Bsh)
+Hot semi-arid climate (BSh)

-It is found in some areas of Apulia, Sicily and Sardinia, for example in Villasimius.
+It is found in some areas of Sicily, Sardinia and the Pelagie Islands, for example in Lampedusa.

-Cold semi-arid climate (Bsk)

-It is found in some areas of Alps, for example in Bardonecchia.